Port Hawkesbury: Government

-Port Hawkesbury is represented in the Nova Scotia House of Assembly by Alan Mac Master, elected to the riding of Inverness, and in Canada's House of Commons by Mike Kelloway, elected to represent the riding of Cape Breton—Canso.
+Port Hawkesbury is represented in the Nova Scotia House of Assembly by Allan MacMaster, elected to the riding of Inverness, and in Canada's House of Commons by Mike Kelloway, elected to represent the riding of Cape Breton—Canso.

 Economy

-In 2006 the Port of Port Hawkesbury was the second largest by annual tonnage in Canada, second only to Vancouver, British Columbia, due to large volumes of crushed rock and gravel shipments and oil trans-shipments.
+In 2006, the Port of Port Hawkesbury was the second largest by annual tonnage in Canada, second only to Vancouver, British Columbia, due to large volumes of crushed rock and gravel shipments and oil trans-shipments.
 It handled 31.6 million metric tonnes in 2006, of which 21.6 million tonnes was crude petroleum.
 By 2011, the volume of annual tonnage had dropped to 23.7 million tonnes, making it the 7th largest port in Canada.

 The port is served by tugs of Svitzer Towing such as the tug Point Chebucto.
-Historically it was a stop for American coastal steam ships.
+Historically, it was a stop for American coastal steam ships.

 Located in neighbouring Point Tupper, the Port Hawkesbury Mill began operation in 1962.
 The overwhelming majority of the paper produced is exported to the United States.
 The mill has the capability to produce nearly 400,000 tons of supercalendered paper, or 25–20% of the market for that type of paper.
-The mill was closed for a year 2011-12, following the 2008 financial crisis, but by 2018 the company reported its annual order book was once again full.
+The mill was closed for a year 2011-12, following the 2008 financial crisis.
+However, by 2018, the company reported its annual order book was once again full.